A Beginners Guide to Real-estate Marketing Automation

 Push Notifications and Mobile Alerts

 Push notifications are sent to smartphones while the lead continues to work on other apps.
 It is a reminder of a property deal they might be missing out.
 It is called ‘push’ because it is literally pushed to smartphones after certain time gaps.
 However, this doesn’t mean these notifications are irrelevant.
-Infact, drips can be scheduled for push notifications aligning to the interest and website behaviour of the leads.
+Infact, drips can be scheduled for push notifications aligning to the interest and website behavior of the leads.
 If your most potential lead is almost ready to click on the ‘buy’ button, you can send them a drip push notification sequence like:

 Best Lead Generation Practices for Beginners